t2trg/t2trg-iot-edge-computing/background-draft/draft-defoy-t2trg-iot-edge-computing-background.md

 --- abstract

+Many IoT applications have requirements that cannot be met by the traditional Cloud.
+As a result, the IoT is driving the Internet toward Edge computing.
 This draft reviews initiatives, projects and products related to IoT Edge Computing.

 --- middle

 # Introduction

-This list of open-source or commercial products, standard initiatives and research projects aim to provide an overview of the IoT edge computing.
-It has been developped in support of {{IOT-EDGE}}, which studies challenges and functions associated with IoT Edge Computing.
+This list of open-source or commercial products, standard initiatives and research projects aims to provide an overview of the IoT edge computing.

+It has been developped in support of {{IOT-EDGE}}.
+This other draft studies challenges and functions associated with IoT edge computing, and provides further background information on IoT, cloud computing and edge computing.

 Our goal is to be representative rather than exhaustive.
 Please help us complete this overview by communicating with us about entries we have missed.

 # Open Source Projects